 The water distribution systems across the campus including the control of legionella are managed by the Estates Office.

 However there are other places where legionella can grow.
-Water in car windscreen reservoirs can provide an environment for legionella bacteria to grow and hence enter cars in a fine mist when sprayed.
-Using screenwash in the correct concentrations will protect against this.
-Similarly small desk humidifiers which contain water that sits at room temperature and produce a mist into the air can provide an ideal environment for bacterial growth.
+Water in car windscreen reservoirs can provide an environment for legionella bacteria to grow, but using screenwash in the correct concentrations will reduce its proliferation.
+Similarly small desk humidifiers which contain water reservoirs which sit at room temperature can provide an ideal environment for bacterial growth.
 If these are not subject to routine cleaning and water changing they could release harmful bacteria into the air; for this reason these are not permitted in a workplace.

 When using jet washers ensure that they are rinsed through when connecting up and before swithching on the jet - this will allow any stagnant water to pass through the jet.